 Admission and Retention Standards and Procedures

 National Merit Finalists and recipients of the Cecil C. Humphreys Presidential Scholarship, the Provost’s Scholarship, and the Dean’s Scholarship Incoming are automatically admissible to the Program upon receipt of their applications.
-Other incoming freshmen who score a minimum of 27 on the ACT, or its equivalent on other tests, and have a 3.5 high school GPA are invited to apply to the Honors Program.
-Transfer students or students currently enrolled at the University of Memphis are also eligible for the Honors Program if they have earned an overall grade point average of 3.00 for freshmen and sophomores and 3.25 for juniors and seniors.
+Other incoming freshmen who score a minimum of 24 on the ACT, or its equivalent on other tests, and have a 3.25 high school GPA are invited to apply to the Honors College.
+Transfer students or students currently enrolled at the University of Memphis are also eligible for the Honors College if they have earned an overall grade point average of 3.00 for freshmen and sophomores and 3.25 for juniors and seniors.
 Students who do not qualify in one of these ways will be considered for provisional admission upon direct application.
 Letters of recommendation, though not required, may also be submitted.

 To be considered for admission, applicants must be admitted to the University of Memphis and complete a separate application for admission to the Honors College.
-An application for admission may be obtained from the Honors Office or downloaded from the Honors College web site: http://www.memphis.edu/honors.
+An application for admission may be submitted online on the Honors College web site: http://www.memphis.edu/honors.